-Wasted Joules are perishable jewellery made from humble materials.
-This anti-collection's value is derived not from durability but from the pleasure of making, wearing and returning these festive pieces to the earth.
+Wasted Joules are perishable jewellery.
+This anti-collection's value is derived not from durability but from the pleasure of making, wearing and returning these pieces to the Earth.
 An effective misuse of excess energy.

 Our society's dependence on high energy consumption and economic growth demands that any excess energy is reinvested into monetised economic projects.
 Since endless growth is not an option on a finite planet, excess energy should instead be expended on projects that focus on social and cultural enrichment.

-During the workshop I chose to work with a limited number of elements, a low energy process and an intuitive way of making.
+During the workshop I worked with a limited number of elements, a low energy process and an intuitive way of making.
 I settled on using dough made from water, salt, flour and crystals from starch, water and salt.
 To add colour, I used natural dyes such as beetroot powder, turmeric, and paprika; to create texture, I added dry used tea.
 The process is slow, the pieces often dry in the sun and change shape under their own weight.
-The results can be delightfully unexpected.

 The anti-collection will be launched at London Design Fair along with a series of workshops and honest conversations about the role designers should play in the environmental crisis.
 The pieces will be available for temporary wear, only to be brought back and composted at the end of the day.